surbhiaqua01/lego-final/README.md

 # Questions of interest

 1. How has price per piece changed across release years?
-2. Which LEGO themes have the lowest average price per piece?
+2. How has the average price of sets changed over production years — i.e., are newer sets more expensive (or have more pieces) than older ones?
-3. Do sets with more pieces cost less per piece?
+3. Which LEGO themes have the lowest average price per piece?
-4. Are sets for older kids priced differently than those for younger kids?
+4. Do sets with more pieces cost less per piece?
-5. How much more do sets with minifigures cost?
+5. Are sets for older kids priced differently than those for younger kids?
 6. How do Small, Medium, and Large sets differ in price and piece count?

 The answers are determining from the mentioned data set by extracting the information, transforming it into the necessary form, table and displaying the visualization.